Autumn in the Brainerd Lakes

 Near Crosby, the Pennington overlook in Cuyuna Country State Recreation Area has a view of mine-pit lakes.

-Paddlers are discovering the pit lakes, but scuba divers have been frequenting them for decades.
+Paddlers are discovering the pit lakes, but scuba divers have been frequenting them for decades because the water is so clear.

-In Crosby, I met my friends Judy and Marie, who take a more leisurely approach to bicycling.
-After a few hours in the antiques shops, we tried out the Cuyuna Lakes State Trail, which eventually will extend west to the Paul Bunyan State Trail and east to Aitkin.
+From Crosby, my friends Judy and Marie and I rode the Cuyuna Lakes State Trail, which eventually will extend west to the Paul Bunyan State Trail and east to Aitkin.

 It's short but beautiful, winding through a canopy of trees to the shorelines of some of the biggest pit lakes.

-Then we headed north, crossing the Mississippi River and skirting Crow Wing State Forest on our way to Manhattan Beach, an old resort area on the Whitefish Chain.
-On the shore of Big Trout Lake, the handsome Manhattan Beach Lodge, built in the 1920s and renovated in 1995, is an outpost of comfort.
+Then we headed north, crossing the Mississippi River and skirting Crow Wing State Forest on our way to a stay in Manhattan Beach, an old resort area on the Whitefish Chain.

-In the morning, we followed the Paul Bunyan Scenic Byway to Pine River.
+In the morning, we drove along the Paul Bunyan Scenic Byway to Pine River.
 From there, we drove four miles west to Pine River Riding Stable, a 240-acre ranch on the Pine River.

 The sunny fall day called for a trail ride, but Marie was a little worried about handling the big steeds.